 What is a Home Warranty?

 A home warranty is a protection plan for your house and the appliances in it.
 Plans vary widely, as do the things that they cover.
-Most basic plans cover appliances such as the washer/dryer, refrigerator, oven, and hot water heater along with some plumbing and electrical.
-The top of the line plans also cover HVAC, ductwork, and more serious electric and plumbing problems.
+Most basic plans cover appliances such as the washer/dryer, refrigerator, oven, dishwasher and hot water heater along with some plumbing and electrical.
+The top of the line plans also cover heating and air, duct work, and more serious electric and plumbing problems.

 What is the Difference Between a Home Warranty and Home Insurance?

-You might be thinking that you already carry homeowner’s insurance, so why would you need a home warranty – they cover the same things, right?
+You might be thinking that you already carry homeowners insurance, so why would you need a home warranty – they cover the same things, right?
 Well, not exactly.
-Insurance covers any damage to your house (after the deductible) of things that went wrong, but it generally doesn’t cover the cost to repair whatever went wrong in the first place (unless you have an awesome plan!).
+Your insurance policy probably covers any damage to your house (after the deductible) caused by things that went wrong, but it generally doesn’t cover the cost to repair whatever went wrong in the first place (unless you have an awesome plan!).
 That’s where the warranty comes in.

 A great example is last year when my air conditioning pan decided to start leaking.
 The rust was so bad that the bottom was completely gone in some places.
 Since the pan is in the attic, the water leaked through to the kitchen, destroying a light and some pieces of the ceiling.

-My homeowner’s insurance covered the cost of the ceiling and the light, but not the cost of the air conditioning pan, because that was considered basic maintenance.
-However, my warranty covered the air conditioning pan and the labor to install it, so I only had to pay a small amount out of pocket to get the entire thing fixed.
+My home owners insurance covered the cost of the ceiling and the light, but not the cost of the air conditioning pan, because that was considered basic maintenance.
+However, my warranty plan covered the air conditioning pan and the labor to install it, so I only had to pay a small amount out of pocket to get the entire thing fixed.

 Is it Mandatory to Have a Home Warranty?

 There is absolutely no requirement for you to get a home warranty.
-It’s an add on that you can purchase at closing for additional peace of mind.
+It’s an add on that you can purchase for additional peace of mind.

 It is possible that some states might require it, but I’ve purchased homes in four states, and have never seen it as a requirement.
 I also couldn’t find anything in my internet research to suggest that it would be a requirement in any state.